cdrasmussen/cli-template/README.md

 ## Notice to Developers

-  I wrote this to help other developers, especially those new to Clojure.
+  I wrote this to help developers, especially those new to Clojure.
   To share your thoughts on this topic, please email me at rasmussen.cd@gmail.com with cli-template in the subject line.